 When using LDAP, ensure that access to the

-rgw_ldap_secret = PATH_TO_SECRET_FILE secret file is secure.
+rgw_ldap_secret = <path-to-secret> secret file is secure.

 4.4.
-Ceph Object Gateway OpenStack Keystone authentication
+Ceph Object Gateway OpenStack Keystone Authentication

 Red Hat Ceph Storage supports using OpenStack Keystone to authenticate Ceph Object Gateway Swift API users.
 The Ceph Object Gateway can accept a Keystone token, authenticate the user and create a corresponding Ceph Object Gateway user.
 When Keystone validates a token, the Ceph Object Gateway considers the user authenticated.